 At the time, an LAX-PD spokesman told E!
 News that the department was opening an internal investigation because "it is not the policy or practice for Airport Police to provide a celebrity decoy."

 A police source also told us that the officers who conceived the plan "didn't clear what they were doing with all the supervisors and they may get in trouble."

 Per the claim and attached letter, dated Sept.
 30, Eskridge agreed to assist the police, but had no idea what she was actually signing up for.

 "Ms. Eskridge had no idea and was NEVER informed that upon deplaning, she would be mobbed by the paparazzi, that she would be in fear of her well-being, that her picture would be taken, that video of her would be all over the world-wide-web as well as being played and replayed on TMZ...who, as LAX-PD is aware, is stationed at LAX full time," wrote Marina Del Ray-based attorney R.J.
 Molligan.

-The attorney states that her allegedly manipulated client was subsequently harassed by the media, which wanted to know all about her role in the, well...in the "fake Jamie Lynn Spears" to-do.
+The attorney states that her allegedly manipulated subsequently harassed by the media, which wanted to know all about her rule in the, well... in the "fake Jamie Lynn Spears" todo.

 Eskridge's claim stated that her legal camp was "not yet aware of whether Ms. Spears or her agents were involved in the ruse."

 —Additional reporting by Whitney English and Claudia Rosenbaum